Travis King, the U.S. soldier who crossed South Korea's border into North Korea, is back in U.S. custody

 "I just can't see him ever wanting to just stay in Korea when he has family in America.
 He has so many reasons to come home," she said.

-The soldier has served in the U.S. Army since January 2021 and had not been deployed for active duty, but was in south Korea as part of the Pentagon's regular Korean Force Rotation.
+King has served in the U.S. Army since January 2021.
+He has not been deployed for active duty but was in South Korea as part of the Pentagon's regular Korean Force Rotation.

 King is likely to have proven "unsuitable for propaganda purposes" to North Korea, Professor Yang Moo-jin of the University of North Korean studies in Seoul told CBS News, because the soldier entered North Korea as a fugitive, making it "difficult" for the country's authorities to deal with him.

-Yang also told CBS News the decision to deport the soldier was likely made due to the U.S.'s lukewarm response to the incident.
+Yang also told CBS News the decision to deport the soldier was likely made in part due to a "lukewarm" response to the incident by Washington.

 CBS News' Cami McCormick in Washington D.C. and Jen Kwon in Seoul contributed to this report.